SNOWTAM and NOTAM in Aviation: Decoder, Format, Validity and Examples Explained

 • Item E (Runway Coverage Percentage): For each third of the runway, this item indicates the percentage of runway coverage.
 Information about runway conditions is provided only for runway thirds that have conditions other than “6” (indicating dry runway) in Item D and those with conditions other than “DRY” in Item G.

 • Item F (Length of Loose Contaminant): This item specifies the length of loose contaminants in millimeters for each runway third.
-If conditions are not reported, “NR” (Not Reported) is used.
-Information is provided for water standing on the runway, slushy substances, wet snow, and dry snow.
+If conditions are not reported, ‘NR’ (Not Reported) is used.
+The SNOWTAM NR code appears in Item F when no loose contaminant measurement applies to that runway third, signaling to pilots that the field is either dry or that the contaminant present does not fall into the loose contaminant category requiring a depth measurement.

 • Item G (Runway Condition Description): This item describes the condition of each third runway.
 It is mandatory to complete this item for each third.
 “NR” is used if there are no particular conditions to report.
 Compacted snow, dry, dry snow, dry snow on top of dry snow, dry snow on top of ice, frost, ice, slush, standing water, water on top of compacted snow, wet, wet ice, wet snow, wet snow on top of wet snow, and wet snow on top of ice are some words and phrases used to describe runway conditions.